deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 Julian just folded his arms and glared.
 "You’d hold that over us?"

 Jenkins raised both hands.
 "No!
 No!
 Nothing like holding it over you!
 I didn’t come here to threaten.
-I’m just sayin’.... you’ve got what we need, and we’re willing to pay for it."
+I’m just sayin’....you’ve got what we need, and we’re willing to pay for it."

 Allison turned and frowned at him, and Jenkins lowered his hands.
 "The offer’s honest.
 I promise."
 He said.